SamiPerttu/fundsp/README.md

 ---

 `AudioNode`s can be stack allocated for the most part.
+At the moment, block processing via `AudioNode::process` requires heap allocation.
-Some nodes may use the heap for audio buffers and the like.
+Some nodes may also use the heap for audio buffers and the like.

 The `AudioUnit` system is under construction and is not usable yet.